 It gives you a two-dimensional graph of a function (measuring signal) with respect to time, so you can clearly measure the signal frequency, amplitude, shape, rise time, distortion, time intervals, and few other parameters.

 There exist two main types of oscilloscopes, the digital and analog.
 There was a time for analog oscilloscopes.
 I do not know, maybe some people are still using it.
 My first oscilloscope was analog too, and the first time I introduced it was during my university first year.
 But the powerful analog to digital converters has changed everything.

 - It gives you the power to see what’s going on with the signals in a circuit.

-- If you are wondering how your sounds waves look like in telephone line, which is a very crazy idea, an oscilloscope is there to make your wish a reality.
+- If you are wondering how your sounds waves look like in the telephone line, which is a very crazy idea, an oscilloscope is there to make your wish a reality.

 - The journey of an oscilloscope and electronics hobbyist starts at the very beginning.
 The first simple circuit he can design might be a passive low pass filter.
 Oscilloscope helps him to see the real-time frequency response of the filter, to analyze and verify the cutoff frequency for the designed filter.

 - Sometimes, a design circuit for some unknown reasons fails.
 We turn it on, it works fine but a sudden it fails.
 To analyze this problem, to know what amplitude of impulse signals that are causing the circuit to fail, we need an oscilloscope.

 - Pulse Width Modulated (PWM) signal can only be studied well if you can see it by eye.
 You can play around with duty cycles and amplitudes in a fun way if you can see it, in my opinion.